Family Birth Center

 Family Practice Physicians Caring for OB Patients & Newborns:

 Our Professional Registered Nursing Staff has the Following Certifications:

-In addition, we have two certified childbirth educators, a certified breastfeeding counselor, a certified breastfeeding educator, and another RN studying to be IBCLC certified on staff.
+In addition, we have a certified breastfeeding counselor, a certified breastfeeding educator, and an International Board Certified Lactation Consultant on staff.

 Additional Maternity Resources

 Visit our GVH Community Health Resources Page for Pregnanacy and New Parents